Philip III of Spain: Economic decline and failed reform

 Philip and Lerma's attempts to resolve this crisis largely failed, and were not helped by the increasing size of the royal household—an attempt to increase royal prestige and political authority—Philip's own household costs rose enormously at a time of falling income.
-Philip's attempts to issue new currency—in particular the issues of the copper vélon coinage in 1603–04, 1617 and 1621—simply created considerable instability.
+Philip's attempts to issue new currency—in particular the issues of the copper véllon coinage in 1603–04, 1617, and 1621—simply created considerable instability.
 The costs of the Dutch campaign resulted in Philip's bankruptcy in 1607, and the crown's attempt to resolve this by converting the asiento tax system—high-interest loans owed to tax farmers—into longer-term juros bonds paying a much lower interest, produced a short-term benefit, but at the price of losing financial flexibility during future crises.
-By 1618, almost all Philip's incoming crown income was already assigned to its various creditors and he had almost no spending discretion left.
+By 1618, almost all Philip's crown income was already assigned to its various creditors, and he had almost no spending discretion left.
 Financially, the Spanish state had become dominated by Genoese bankers and lenders under Philip II, whose lines of credit had allowed the Spanish state to continue during its moments of financial crisis; under Philip III this process remained unchecked, building up considerable resentment against this foreign influence, some going so far as to term the bankers 'white moors'.

 Throughout Philip's reign, a body of analysis of Spain's condition began to emerge through the work of the numerous arbitristas, or commentators, that dominated public discussions from around 1600 through to the 1630s.
 These different voices focused heavily on the political economy of Spain—the rural depopulation, the diverse and bureaucratic administrative methods, the social hierarchies and corruption, offering numerous, if often contradictory, solutions.
-Nonetheless, through most of Philip's reign there was no significant attempt at reform—Philip continued to rule in line with local laws and customs.
-Philip encouraged consolidation of noble estates, selling off large quantities of crown lands to favoured nobles and creditors.
+Nonetheless, through most of Philip's reign, there was no significant attempt at economic reform—Philip continued to rule in line with local laws and customs.
+Philip encouraged the consolidation of noble estates, selling off large quantities of crown lands to favored nobles and creditors.
 There were no attempts to create an equivalent to the French intendant position—the closest equivalent, the corregidor, lacked the strong links to the crown required to overcome local opposition.
 Only in Philip's final years did reform begin to gain momentum; a reform committee, or Junta de Reformación, was established in Lerma's final months in 1618.
-Under the incoming administration, including the reformist Baltasar de Zúñiga, this committee ground on, but would only deliver substantial, if ill-fated results, when rejuvenated under Philip IV's reign.
+Under the incoming administration, including the reformist Baltasar de Zúñiga, this committee ground on, but would only deliver substantial, if ill-fated, results when rejuvenated under Philip IV's reign.